 Thick glass (meaning any custom glass over 1" in thickness) is most often used horizontally for countertops, bars, islands, tables, and so on, but sometimes in upright positions such as backsplashes, decorative walls or wall dividers, signage, and artworks.
-It is available in multiple textures, in either Aqua Clear, Crystal Clear, or our Colorfuse™ glass.
+It is available in multiple textures, in either Aqua Clear, Ultra Clear, or our Colorfuse™ thick glass.

 The striking looks of the thick glass produced by the Gomolka Design Studio are guaranteed to leave a lasting impression.
 But beyond that, each and every piece of custom art glass also delivers in durability (compared for example to granite, with all of the natural structural flaws that create its unique patterns) and practicality (its smooth surface is quite easy to keep clean).

 It’s a common misconception is that glass is fragile and breaks easy.
 This impression goes back to when glass was first used primarily in windows, mirrors, etc. However, with advancements in manufacturing the truth is that granite and glass have very similar properties.

-Nowadays it is indisputable that in cases where thickness and application are similar, glass is actually stronger than granite or stone, as it is a much more dense and stucturally consistent material.
+Nowadays it is indisputable that in cases where thickness and application are similar, thick glass is actually stronger than granite or stone, as it is a much more dense and stucturally consistent material.
 Imagine a slab of granite at one quarter inch thick (¼”).
 It would break with significantly less force than ¼” glass, due to the pores, veins, and imperfections in the stone.
 Now if you imagine thicker glass at 1″ – 3″ thick, you’re talking about quite a substantial piece of material.
 Countertops with 3/4″ or less thickness can be tempered to harden the surface, creating an even safer, stronger piece.

-Believe it or not, glass is much more durable than granites and synthetic compounds.
+So believe it or not, thick glass is much more durable than granites and synthetic compounds.
 It is a harder, denser material that scratches and chips less.
-When textures and colors are included in the glass, they make small scratches nearly invisible, should they occur at all.
+When textures and colors are included in the glass, small scratches are nearly invisible, should they occur at all.
 When properly cared for there is virtually no change in appearance or durability over time!